bullet-db/bullet-db.github.io/docs/quick-start/storm.md

-# Quick Start - Bullet on Storm
+# Quick Start on Storm

 !!! note "NOTE: This is an old version of Bullet"
-    The version of Bullet this quickstart uses does not support the newest functionality such as Windowing.
+    The version of Bullet this Quick Start uses does not support the newest functionality such as Windowing.
 We are working hard to get new documentation up as soon as possible.
-Use [the Spark quickstart](bullet-on-spark.md) to see all the latest features.
-An updated quickstart for Storm is coming soon.
+Use the [Spark Quick Start](spark.md) to see all the latest features.
+An updated Quick Start for Storm is coming soon.

 This section gets you running a mock instance of Bullet to play around with.
-The instance will run using [Bullet on Storm](backend/storm-setup.md) and use the [DRPC Pubsub](pubsub/storm-drpc.md).
-Since we do not have an actual data source, we will produce some fake data and convert it into [Bullet Records](backend/ingestion.md) in a [custom Storm spout](https://github.com/yahoo/bullet-docs/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java).
+The instance will run using [Bullet on Storm](../backend/storm-setup.md) and use the [DRPC Pubsub](../pubsub/storm-drpc.md).
+Since we do not have an actual data source, we will produce some fake data and convert it into [Bullet Records](../backend/ingestion.md) in a [custom Storm spout](https://github.com/bullet-db/bullet-db.github.io/blob/master/examples/storm/src/main/java/com/yahoo/bullet/storm/examples/RandomSpout.java).
 If you want to use Bullet for your data, you will need to do read and convert your data to Bullet Records in a similar manner.

 At the end of this section, you will have:

-  * Setup the Bullet topology using a custom spout on [bullet-storm-0.6.2](https://github.com/yahoo/bullet-storm/releases/tag/bullet-storm-0.6.2)
+  * Setup the Bullet topology using a custom spout on [bullet-storm-0.6.2](https://github.com/bullet-db/bullet-storm/releases/tag/bullet-storm-0.6.2)
-  * Setup the [Web Service](ws/setup.md) talking to the topology and serving a schema for your UI using [bullet-service-0.1.1](https://github.com/yahoo/bullet-service/releases/tag/bullet-service-0.1.1)
+  * Setup the [Web Service](../ws/setup.md) talking to the topology and serving a schema for your UI using [bullet-service-0.1.1](https://github.com/bullet-db/bullet-service/releases/tag/bullet-service-0.1.1)
-  * Setup the [DRPC PubSub](pubsub/storm-drpc.md) talking to the topology and Web Service.
+  * Setup the [DRPC PubSub](../pubsub/storm-drpc.md) talking to the topology and Web Service.
-  * Setup the [UI](ui/setup.md) talking to the Web Service using [bullet-ui-0.4.0](https://github.com/yahoo/bullet-ui/releases/tag/v0.4.0)
+  * Setup the [UI](../ui/setup.md) talking to the Web Service using [bullet-ui-0.4.0](https://github.com/bullet-db/bullet-ui/releases/tag/v0.4.0)

 **Prerequisites**